 Before we jump into the interview, let me tell you about the startup.
-Vibbi is in the Internet & Technology space and helps businesses increase Instagram views.
+Vibbi used to be in the the Internet & Technology space and helps businesses increase Instagram views.
 They work primarily with large corporate clients.

 Matt: How long have you been with Vibbi?

 Paul: 6 months

 Matt: And what is your role with them?